uuberoy/scalabel/README.md

 ## Initial Setup ##
 * Create a directory to store image annotations: mkdir ../data
+* Install Golang by building and running a Docker image from the Dockerfile.

 ## Images and Labels ##
 * Create label.txt with a list of object categories you wish to label.